gilberpl/data-engineeering/README.md

 # Notes
 * Missing payload masses (NULL) are ignored in averages
 * SQLite foreign keys were not created for simplicity
-* Data is pulled from the live SpaceZ API so results may change over time
+* Data is pulled from the live SpaceX API so results may change over time

 # Requirements
 * Python 3